ceph/ceph/doc/install/get-packages.rst

   and point releases are made as necessary.

 - **Emperor:** Emperor is the fifth major release of Ceph.
-These packages are are old and no longer supported, so we recommend that users upgrade to Firefly immediately.
+These packages are are old and no longer maintained, so we recommend that users upgrade to Firefly immediately.

-- **Dumpling:** Dumpling is the fourth major release of Ceph.
-These packages are older and not recommended for new users, but critical bug fixes are still backported as necessary.
-We encourage all Dumpling users to update to Firefly as soon as they are able to do so.

-- **Argonaut, Bobtail, Cuttlefish:** These are the first three releases of Ceph.
-These packages are old and no longer supported, so we recommend that users upgrade to a supported version.
+- **Argonaut, Bobtail, Cuttlefish, Dumpling:** These are the first four releases of Ceph.
+These packages are old and no longer maintained (Dumpling was retired in May 2015), so we recommend that users upgrade to a more recent version.

 .. tip:: For European users, there is also a mirror in the Netherlands at: http://eu.ceph.com/